 You know that feeling when you should be sad about something but you are not?
 It’s that feeling you get when a relationship that is no longer good for you is over.
 You don’t wish them any ill will.
 They don’t wish you any ill will.
-You are just SO happy to be free.
+You’re just SO happy to be free.
 Well, that is exactly how I feel right now.
 Free.
 Free to be me.

 I am truly grateful for the many wonderful years at STAR 94.
-(Twelve years next month to be exact.)
+(Twelve years to be exact.)
 I met so many great people in and out of the radio station.
 People who profoundly changed and/or influenced who I am as a person.
 Doing ten years of Children’s Healthcare of Atlanta Radiothons, I met so many strong families who showed me what courage is.
-I met so many amazing women who told me that because I talked about my experience with Breast Cancer on the radio that they went and had a check up.
+I met so many amazing women who told me that because I talked about my experience with Breast Cancer on the radio that they went and had a checkup.
 Woohoo!
 I received tons of emails from people offering me up encouragement through Divorce, Breast Cancer and the loss of my Daddy just a few years back.
-I also received tons of emails from people offering up congratulations through a new marriage, births of two children and both my mom and me being Cancer-free!
+I also received tons of emails from people offering up congratulations on a new marriage, births of two children and both my mom and me being Cancer-free!

 Being on STAR 94 gave me a voice.
 A voice to talk about things that are truly important to me.
 How to help victims of sex-trafficking through Wellspring Living.
 Some amazing Breast Cancer charities…Young Survival Coalition, The Atlanta 2-Day, Susan G. Komen, Pink Heals and more.
-I spent five years getting to host the Autism Foundation of Georgia’s Candlelight Ball with one of my besties Heather Branch.
-Raising awareness and being involved with the ALS Association of Georgia, Serv International and many more great organizations.
+I spent five years getting to host the Autism Foundation of Georgia’s Candlelight Ball with one of my best friends Heather Branch.
+Raising awareness and being involved with the ALS Association of Georgia, Serv International, and many more great organizations.

-I am super excited about my upcoming break!
-However, I am even more truly excited about what the future holds and as I have been telling my friends for months…I remain Faithful.
+I’m super excited about my upcoming break!
+However, I am even more excited about what the future holds and as I have been telling my friends for months…I remain Faithful.
 Faithful that I trust someone who is much bigger and better than me.
 Let Go and Let God right?!
-So I am letting go and oh, I am sleeping in. 🙂 No, really, you have NOOO idea how happy I am to shut my alarm clock off for a while and recharge.
+So I’m letting go and oh yah, I’m sleeping in. 🙂 No, really.
+You have NO idea how happy I am to shut my alarm clock off for a while and just recharge.
 Get healthy again.
 Get rested again and be happy again in whatever I decide to do next!
-In the meantime, I will be working on my Blog here on Surviving Mommy.
-I have not really had the time to focus on it as much as I’d like, until now.
-I will also be finishing up my time as Chair for the Serenbe Playhouse Gala on April 25th which I hope to see all of you at in Serenbe!
+In the meantime, I’ll be working here on Surviving Mommy.
+I have really not had the time to focus on it as much as I’d like…until now.
+I’ll also be finishing up my time as chair for the Serenbe Playhouse Gala on April 25th.
 (Tix on sale soon!!)
-I would love if we could all stay in touch here on Surviving Mommy and continue to keep in touch on social media too.
+I would love if we all could continue to keep in touch here and on social media too.